 Notes:

 (b) During 2004, the Company was allotted land parcel by the then Andhra Pradesh Industrial Infrastructure Corporation Limited ("APIIC") for setting up a basic research and development center.
-Subsequently public interest litigation was filed challenging allotments made by APIIC as unconstitutional and to cancel the allotments and resume the lands in all cases where the development has not commenced or the substantial progress has not been made as per the terms of allotments and regulations.
-The Company has been named as one of the parties to the said public interest litigation and the case is currently pending for hearing at Hon'ble High Court of Telangana.
-If there is an adverse ruling against the Company, the estimated financial impact on the Company could be H1,902.76.
+Subsequently public interest litigation (PIL) was filed challenging allotments made by APIIC as unconstitutional and to cancel the allotments and resume the lands in all cases where the development has not commenced or the substantial progress has not been made as per the terms of allotments and regulations.
+During the year, the Hon'ble High Court of Telangana, vide its Order, disposed of the PIL, stating that it is not inclined to grant the relief prayed by the petitioners regarding the matter under dispute with respect to several companies including Neuland Laboratories Limited.

 The matter is pending before the Collector, Medak District.
 The management believes that the outcome will be in favour of the Company and hence no adjustment is made in the financial statements.

-The Company has entered into operating leases of office premises and residential bungalow, with no restrictions and are renewable at the option of either of the parties, for a period of 3 years to 5 years.
-The escalation rates is 5% per annum as per the terms of the lease agreement.
+The Company has entered into operating leases of office premises and residential bungalow, with no restrictions and are renewable at the option of either of the parties, for a period of 3 years to 10 years.
 There are no sub leases.
 The Company applies the short term lease and lease of low value assets recognition exemption for few leases.

 3. The Company does not face a significant liquidity risk with regard to its lease liabilities as the current assets are sufficient to meet the obligations related to lease liabilities as and when they fall due.